katrinab2727/cse15l-lab-reports/lab1.md

 [user@sahara ~]$ ls
 lecture1
 ```
-Becuase the current directory was `home` when `ls` was used with no arguments, it listed the files and directories in the `home` directory, showing `lecture1`.
+Because the current directory was `home` when `ls` was used with no arguments, it listed the files and directories in the `home` directory, showing `lecture1`.

 **Path to a Directory as an Argument**
 ```